 2010 Jeep Wrangler

 No list of budget-priced SUVs with a penchant for getting dirty would be complete without the Jeep Wrangler.
 Among the original off-road toys, Jeep’s brawny icon has certainly added luxury touches over the years – but it still retains the go-anywhere capability that made it famous.
-With nearly 100 certified pre-owned examples currently available on AutoTrader.com for around $20,000 or less, a used Wrangler is a surprisingly good deal – especially the four-door Unlimited model, which provides off-road fun for the whole family.
+With numerous cheap Jeep Wranglers for sale currently on AutoTrader.com for around $20,000 or less, a used Wrangler is a surprisingly good deal – especially the four-door Unlimited model, which provides off-road fun for the whole family.
 And while the Wrangler’s fuel economy may leave something to be desired, buyers can take comfort in the knowledge that their SUV of choice offers the best resale value of any recent model, meaning they won’t lose too much money to depreciation.

 2010 Nissan Xterra